Will 2018 Be The Year You Stop Overlooking Bad Pet Behaviors?

 Socializing pets when they’re puppies and kittens means helping them learn to be comfortable in human society, which is filled with many different environments, smells, people and animals.
 The prime time for socialization is 3 weeks to 4 months of age for puppies and 2 to 7 weeks of age for kittens.
 If proper socialization doesn’t occur during these periods, your pet could grow up into a fearful, shy adult.

-Continuing to provide social experiences for your pet as he ages will be important to help keep your dog or cat comfortable and confident.
+Continuing to provide social experiences for your pet as they age will be important to help keep your dog or cat comfortable and confident.

 Next steps in addressing unwanted behaviors